KalaKit/KalaWindow/README.md

 static void YourInitializeFunction()
 {
 	...

-	//this function creates a window and displays it int myWindowHeight = 800;
+	//this function creates a window and displays it int yourWindowHeight = 800;
-	int myWindowWidth = 600;
+	int yourWindowWidth = 600;
-	string myWindowTitle = "My window";
+	string yourWindowTitle = "Your window";
-	KalaWindow::Initialize(myWindowTitle, myWindowWidth, myWindowHeight);
+	KalaWindow::Initialize(yourWindowTitle, yourWindowWidth, yourWindowHeight);

 	//this is the core initialization function
 	//that is required to be called so that
-	//the input system can initialize all its content KalaWindow::Initialize();
+	//the window system can initialize all its content KalaWindow::Initialize();

+	//make sure to also initialize the input system after it KalaInput::Initialize();

 	//you can pass one of the many debug types to this function
 	//to be able to see messages of that debug type printed to your console,
 	//the default DEBUG_NONE does nothing and if you dont want
 	//debug messages then you dont need to call this function KalaWindow::SetDebugState(DebugType::DEBUG_NONE);

-	//same as the above debug function, but for input debugging KalaWindow::SetDebugState(DebugType::DEBUG_NONE);

 	//you can pass bool true or false to this function,